Fujifilm X-A5 vs Nikon D610

 Studio photographers will appreciate that the Nikon D610 (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-A5 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-A5 and D610 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Nikon D610 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A5 or the Nikon D610 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.